TADA: Making Node-link Diagrams Accessible to Blind and Low-Vision People: Discussion

-In Section~\ref{sec:formative_study} we gathered evidence supporting the importance of diagrams for BLV people, who expressed their current challenges and frustrations of accessing this kind of information.
-Much of the effort towards better accessibility for this group has been, rightfully, focused on improving even the most basic levels of accessibility to visual elements, such as encouraging or mandating alt-text and improving image descriptions.
-Using the terms from Section~\ref{sec:formative:findings}, it is important to make information available at least at level 3 of the ladder of diagram access.
-A future with pervasive, cheap, high-quality image descriptions is now much more plausible due to the recent developments in computer vision and large language models.
+Our formative study gathered evidence supporting the importance of making diagrams accessible to BLV people and exposed the challenges and frustrations of accessing this kind of information.
+We also learned that it is important to make information available at least at \textbf{L3}---static descriptions.
+This finding aligns with current academic and commercial solutions that focus on improving accessibility to visual elements by encouraging alt-text and improving image descriptions~\cite{Edwards_Gilbert_Blank_Branham_2023, Guidelines-Image-Descriptions}.
 However, textual descriptions are often not enough because people require different information depending on their circumstances.
-The formative interviews made us think in terms of access to multiple perspectives of a diagram (level 4).
-This multi-faceted access to information can be facilitated in many different ways.
-For example, one could ask a human or a large language model, to retrieve a particular aspect of a diagram, such as the number of nodes, or whether it is densely connected (some available systems such as Bing already enable this kind of interaction\footnote{E.g., Bing: \url{http:\\www.bing.com}}).
+Our formative interviews encouraged us to facilitate access to multiple perspectives of a diagram [\textbf{G1}].
+This can be achieved in different ways.
+For example, one could ask a human (a common workaround) or a large language model to retrieve a particular aspect of a diagram (e.g., the number of nodes, whether it is densely connected).
+Some available systems such as Bing already enable this kind of interaction\footnote{E.g., Bing: \url{http://www.bing.com}}.
 Nevertheless, diagrams are often created because they offer a better representation of the subject matter than text; for example, for representing structures that are inherently not linear.
 Moreover, we often access diagrams not to obtain a piece of information, but to remember topics or to build our understanding and mental models~\cite{Larkin_Simon_1987}.
-We might find the spatial representation in a conceptual model in a textbook particularly revealing of the structure of the relationships between its constructs, or simply memorable.
 TADA was designed under the assumption that spatial interactive engagement with a diagram is as beneficial for BLV people as it is for sighted people.
-We encoded this as [\Cref{dp:spatiality}].
-The comments from the formative interviews and the demonstrated ability of the participants in the evaluative study to interact spatially support this approach.
+Thus, we encoded this as \textbf{DP1}.
+The comments from the formative interviews and the results from the evaluation study show early support for our proposed approach.